You're reading docs for Nextly Alpha. APIs may change between releases.

 Permissions

-You can define access rules directly on collections and singles using defineCollection({ access }).
-These take precedence over database permissions (but super-admin always bypasses everything).
+You can attach access rules directly to collections and singles via defineCollection({ access }).
+Rules can be a boolean or a function that receives the request context -- they take precedence over database permissions, but Super Admin always bypasses everything.

 // src/collections/posts.ts